luispedro/luispedro_org/content/pages/software/pymorph.rst

 Pymorph is a collection of pure python implementations of many image morphology functions.

-Includes basic operations such as
-    - erode
-    - dilate
-    - open
-    - tophat opening
-    - watershed
-    - ...

 Mahotas
 -------

 Pymorph is still available and bug-free, but I am not adding any new features.
 My other computer vision package, `mahotas </software/mahotas>`__, is a C++ implementation and is much faster.

 It started small, but now has almost all of the functionality of pymorph and a lot of functionality that pymorph did not have.
+Even for the functionality that is shared with pymorph, mahotas is almost always a better choice (mainly for the fact that `it is faster <http://dx.doi.org/10.5334/jors.ac>`__).

+Additionally, mahotas has functionality that pymorph never had (nor will have).

 Download & Install
 ------------------